learnbyexample/Ruby_Scripting/chapters/Arrays.md

     * for ex: sorting words in an array by length of the word
 * in such cases, use `sort_by` for simpler syntax
     * See [ruby-doc: sort_by](https://ruby-doc.org/core-2.5.0/Enumerable.html#method-i-sort_by) for details on performance considerations
-* which can further be shortened by using `&` operator and method's symbol
+* which can further be shortened by using `&` operator
     * See also [stackoverflow: What does &:name mean in Ruby?](https://stackoverflow.com/questions/1217088/what-does-mapname-mean-in-ruby)
 * to debug an issue with `sort_by`, replace it with `map` - that would show the mapping based on which you are trying to sort the array